 Rabbi Ariana created and hosted Kaddish, a podcast about death and identity.
 Rabbi Ariana has collaborated on dynamic Jewish ritual projects at the intersection of justice and Judaism, like Soul Candles for the Days of Awe kits and workshops, and the Years of Radical Dreaming Jewish calendar.

 Rabbi Ariana is the founding rabbi of Hinenu: The Baltimore Justice Shtiebl, and is honored to nurture and serve this community from its very earliest dreaming phases to now.
-She lives in Harwood with her partner, Ever Hanna.
+She lives in Charles Village with her partner, Ever Hanna.